vijaysaayi/Build-And-Deploy-LLM-App-To-Azure/workshop/steps/step_6/Step6.md

-# Step 6 : Deploy to ACA instance
+# Step 6 : Deploy to Azure.